Agaves & Arids

 Chinese fountain bamboo

-Fargesia rufa, the Chinese Fountain Bamboo is a small to medium sized, clump forming bamboo.
-Fargesia rufa has lush green leaves all year and is useful to gardeners having a dense bushy habit developing into a compact arching specimen in tight non-i...
+Fargesia rufa, the Chinese Fountain Bamboo is a small to medium sized, non invasive, clump forming bamboo.
+Fargesia rufa has lush green leaves all year and is useful to gardeners having a dense bushy habit developing into a compact arching specimen ...

 Fargesia scabrida 'Asian Wonder'